charles-sebastian-infante/CCINFOM-S27-01-DBAPP/README.md

 ## Notes

-**Project Status:** Proposal approved by Professor Francia with minor feedback regarding Ticket Record Management structure.
-Final adjustments to be made before beginning implementation.
+**Project Status:** The team has begun with developing the app.
+The backend has been slightly refactored and frontend for the most part needs styling.

 For the most up-to-date project requirements, refer to the approved proposal document and any additional feedback from Professor Francia.

 ---

-**Last Updated:** September 2025
+**Last Updated:** November 2025
-**Project Status:** Proposal Approved - Ready to Begin Development
+**Project Status:** In Development